webscreens/screen-enumeration/EXPLAINER.md

 independent pixels in the current display.
   * Unstandardized; already exposed as `Window.devicePixelRatio`

-New properties currently not Web-exposed that may be important to priorize.
+New properties currently not Web-exposed that may be important to prioritize.
 * **`Display.primary`**: True if this display is the primary display.
   * May be useful for determining the placement of prominent dashboard windows.
   * Can be inferred from information already exposed; i.e. `Screen.left` and